 But is it the Rose Window that is the true miracle and draws the crowds.
 It is the largest window of Gothic design (known as the Gothic Eye) anywhere in the world at 14 metres in diameter and holding 1236 pieces of glass.

-Light Show at the Cathedral in Palma On the winter solstice itself, the alignment of the two windows allows the sun to enter the eastern window and pass through the western window forming an impression of the Cathedral being lit from inside.
+On just two days a year, 02 February and 11 November, the positioning of the window allows morning sunlight to pass through the giant eastern window and form a reflection below its smaller western counterpart, forming an impression of the Cathedral being lit from inside.
 This amazing phenomenon is no trick of light of course but the result of a mathematical genius hundreds of years ago.
 It deserves its reputation as the ‘Cathedral of Light’.

-Terrace view from La Seu in Palma For those who prefer to keep their feet on the ground its many peaks and spires are most striking when seen from the seafront or at night when the cathedral is reflected in the waters of Parc de Mar.
+For those who prefer to keep their feet on the ground its many peaks and spires are most striking when seen from the seafront or at night when the cathedral is reflected in the waters of Parc de Mar.

 Planning a holiday to Mallorca?
 Take a look at our Hotel offers.